fdobad/fire2am-kitral/README.md

     - IPython QGIS Console : A introspection capable ipython session based on qtconsole

 ## Known issues
+- Directories or folders with spaces won't work
 - Don't close the current project with the dialogs opened
-- Don't try opening the results directory while the simulation is running, specially after the simulation while calculating statistics
+- Don't try opening the results directory while the simulation is running, specially -after the simulation- while postprocessing statistics